troglobit/finit/doc/config.md

 ------------

 Finit is a process starter and service monitor designed to run as PID 1 on Linux.
-It consists of plugins and configuration files.
-Plugins start at [hook points](plugins.md) and can run various set up or install event handlers that later provide runtime services, e.g. PID file monitoring.
+It consists of [plugins](plugins.md) and configuration files.
+Plugins start at [hook points](plugins.md#hooks) and can run various set up, or install event handlers that later provide runtime services, e.g., PID file monitoring, or [conditions](conditions.md).

-### Configuration Overview
+### Configuration Files

 Originally Finit was configured using a single file, `/etc/finit.conf`.
 Although still possible, today we recommended using the Apache-style